Published

 Definition: The meeting-booked rate for conventional cold email outbound, used as the comparison baseline throughout this dataset.

-Conventional cold email books meetings at roughly 0.16% of emails sent, versus an 18% booking rate for B2B podcast guest invitations (ThePod.fm, 2026).
+Conventional cold email books meetings at roughly 0.16% of emails sent, versus 7.5% of B2B podcast guest invitations becoming booked introduction calls (ThePod.fm, 2026).

 Source: Internal ThePod.fm send data plus published industry cold-email benchmarks.